Eduardo Georgetti: Later years

 In 1923, Georgetti and his wife built a mansion in Santurce.
 Known as the "Mansion Georgetti," it was located on the Avenida Ponce de León (Ponce de León Avenue), designed and built by Czech architect Antonin Nechodoma, and considered to be the grandest mansion in the Caribbean at the time.

 Prior to the mansion, Georgetti lived in a Rio Piedras house built in 1868.
 The house, known as the "Casa Georgetti," is the oldest Spanish colonial structure in Puerto Rico.

 Georgetti and his wife did not have any offspring, however they were the benefactors of many talented children who lacked the economic means to pursue an education.
 As a philanthropist, he was a sponsor of the arts and sciences.
 Georgetti was also the president of the Children's Tuberculosis Sanitarium of Puerto Rico.

-Eduardo Georgetti died in his Santurce residence in 1937.
+Eduardo Georgetti died in his Santurce residence on 26 November 1937.
 He was buried at Santa María Magdalena de Pazzis Cemetery.
 His wife Aúrea died the following year.
 Their Mansion Georgetti was sold in 1971, demolished, and replaced with an apartment building complex.

 The Casa Georgetti in Rio Piedras was landmarked and restored to its original condition.